Sports Premium Report

 - Providing all teaching staff with high quality training so they can provide their class with more engaging, focused and age specific lessons.

-- Funding a lunchtime sports club, led by Mrs Russel, for reception, year 1 and 2 children to support fine and gross motor skills as well as team work and social development.
+- Funding a lunchtime sports club, led by Mrs Alsford, for groups across the school to support fine and gross motor skills as well as team work and social development.

 - Buying new, modern equipment to improve quality of teaching and to give children the ownership to work on their physical and social skills at lunchtime and playtime.